CRISPY BAKED POTATO WEDGES

 The list is short and sweet as you really don’t need many ingredients to achieve restaurant quality potato wedges at home.
 Let’s discuss them in a little bit more detail down below:

-• Potatoes: My favourite potatoes to use for this recipe for potato wedges is Russet (also known as Idaho) Potatoes.
+• Potatoes: My favourite potatoes to use for this recipe for potato wedges is russet (also known as Idaho) potatoes.
 They have dark brown skin with a meaty, white flesh making them perfect for potato wedges.
 PRO TIP: When choosing your potatoes, try and go for long/tall wide ones rather than short and stubby ones to give you the best results.

 • Salt/Pepper: Even the basic of the basic seasoning blend such as salt and pepper will make these babies come to life.
 Since this is where most of the flavour comes from, feel free to add any other spice or seasoning you want to the mix.
 Don’t be shy, get creative with it!